zajitschek/metaanalysis/chapters/chapter2.md

  * [Scopus](https://www.scopus.com/)
  * [Web of Science (WoS)](http://apps.webofknowledge.com)

-WoS coverage depends on the institutional subscription package purchased, so results of searches can vary among institutions (so make sure to log in via your libarry, if working from home).
+WoS coverage depends on the institutional subscription package purchased, so results of searches can vary among institutions (so make sure to log in via your library, if working from home).
 Also searching just core collection vs. all available databases can make a difference.

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)